 You may divide your moves between your pieces in any way you wish.
 For example, when the move setting on the rules pegboard is at three, one piece can move three spaces; three pieces can move one space each; or one piece can move one space and another piece can move two spaces.

 No diagonal moves are allowed.

-You must make all of the moves you are able to make - no passing.
+You must make all of the moves you can - no passing.

-TYPES OF SPACES:
+SPECIAL SPACES: